 Supply a name, Keep all the defaults on the first page.

 In about two minutes, you'll see the State of the compute instance change from Creating to Running.
 It's now ready to go.

 Create compute clusters

 Next you'll create a compute cluster.
-Clusters allow you to distribute a training or batch inference process across a cluster of CPU or GPU compute nodes in the cloud.
+You'll submit code to this cluster to distribute your training or batch inference processes across a cluster of CPU or GPU compute nodes in the cloud.

 Create a compute cluster that will autoscale between zero and four nodes:

 - Still in the Compute section, in the top tab, select Compute clusters.

 - Select +New to create a new compute cluster.

 - Keep all the defaults on the first page, select Next.
 If you don't see any available compute, you'll need to request a quota increase.
 Learn more about managing and increasing quotas.

 - Name the cluster cpu-cluster.
 If this name already exists, add your initials to the name to make it unique.